GenericMage/CoinClash/Type-A/Documentation/CCLiquidityRouterDocs.md

 # CCLiquidityRouter Contract Documentation

 ## Overview
 The `CCLiquidityRouter` contract, implemented in Solidity (`^0.8.2`), serves as a specialized router for managing liquidity operations and payouts on a decentralized trading platform.
-It inherits functionality from `CCLiquidityPartial`, which extends `CCMainPartial`, and integrates with external interfaces (`ICCListing`, `ICCLiquidityTemplate`, `IERC20`) for token operations, `ReentrancyGuard` for reentrancy protection, and `SafeERC20` for secure token transfers.
+It inherits functionality from `CCLiquidityPartial`, which extends `CCMainPartial`, and integrates with external interfaces (`ICCListing`, `ICCLiquidityTemplate`, `IERC20`) for token operations and `ReentrancyGuard` for reentrancy protection.
 The contract focuses on liquidity management (`depositNativeToken`, `depositToken`, `withdraw`, `claimFees`, `changeDepositor`) and payout settlement (`settleLongLiquid`, `settleShortLiquid`, `settleLongPayouts`, `settleShortPayouts`).
 State variables are hidden, accessed via view functions with unique names, and decimal precision is maintained across tokens.
 The contract avoids reserved keywords, uses explicit casting, and ensures graceful degradation.

 **SPDX License:** BSL 1.1 - Peng Protocol 2025

-**Version:** 0.0.10 (updated 2025-07-27)
+**Version:** 0.0.11 (updated 2025-07-27)

 **Inheritance Tree:** `CCLiquidityRouter` → `CCLiquidityPartial` → `CCMainPartial`